Find Affordable College Courses

 Read full report on Anthropology at The University of Texas at Austin

-You’ll be in good company if you decide to attend The University of Texas at San Antonio.
-It ranked #2 on our 2023 Most Popular Anthropology Doctor’s Degree Schools in Texas list.
-Located in the large city of San Antonio, UTSA is a public college with a fairly large student population.
+The in-demand doctor’s degree programs at The University of Texas at San Antonio helped the school earn the #2 place on this year’s ranking of the most popular anthropology schools in Texas.
+Located in the city of San Antonio, UTSA is a public school with a fairly large student population.

 Of the 6 students majoring in anthropology at UTSA, 17% are male and 83% are female.